wilsonzlin/minify-html/README.md

 ## Features

 - Minification is done in one pass with no backtracking or DOM/AST building.
-- No dynamic memory is allocated during processing, which increases safety and performance.
+- No extra heap memory is allocated during processing, which increases performance.
-- Advanced whitespace handling options allow maximum minification while retaining valid spaces.
+- Context-aware whitespace handling allows maximum minification while retaining wanted spaces.

 ## Usage